encore-zhou/mmdetection3d/configs/h3dnet/README.md

 # H3DNet: 3D Object Detection Using Hybrid Geometric Primitives

 ## Introduction
-We implement H3DNet and provide the result and checkpoints on ScanNet and SUNRGBD datasets.
+We implement H3DNet and provide the result and checkpoints on ScanNet datasets.
 ```
 @inproceedings{zhang2020h3dnet,
     author = {Zhang, Zaiwei and Sun, Bo and Yang, Haitao and Huang, Qixing},